benbarnett/benbarnett.net/_posts/2019-01-24-components-multiple-platforms.markdown

 Working towards consistency from a shared codebase can appear to slow things down to a point where it is hard to justify.
 Would it have been faster for the separate teams to implement their own verions, rather than come up with a shared solution? [...question left dramatically unanswered...]

 The efficiency of writing once & deploying everywhere comes after the team coordination dance has been done.
 The key is getting past that point.
 The first phase is high cost, low (apparent) output.
-This particular project is at the end of phase one and, as often the case, the future is uncertain.
-I am happy to say though that the shared components are live on mulitple platforms.

-Generally, I think we can redefine ‘coordination dance’ as a chance to re-shape product ownership within an organisation.
+Generally, I think we help team coordination by taking another look at product ownership.
 Slicing ownership by page doesn’t always cut it, and owning features without the context of the pages they live on isn’t much better.
 We have guilds for cross-cutting concerns, but we can go further.

 For me, this remains the hardest piece of the puzzle.
-Whether it was working on [Dough](https://benbarnett.net/blog/2015/01/29/making-with-dough) or [x-dash](https://github.com/Financial-Times/x-dash/), the organisational fit for a quality set of shared components often grates against a feature-focused outcome.
+Whether it was working on [Dough](https://benbarnett.net/blog/2015/01/29/making-with-dough) or [x-dash](https://github.com/Financial-Times/x-dash/), the organisational fit for a quality set of shared components doesn’t necessarily align with a feature-focused outcome.

 While writing this post, [Darian Moody tweeted](https://twitter.com/djm_/status/1100776855236476928) something that essentially distills this post into a few characters: